NIVANorge/Mobius2/docs/datafiledocs/datafiles.md

 series_interval(2000-01-01, 2020-01-01)
 ```

 Series values outside this specified interval are then discarded.
-This can be useful if the loaded source data is is very large and you only want to run the model for shorter intervals.
+This can be useful to save memory if the source data is very large and you only want to run the model for shorter intervals.

 ## Missing values

 If a model input series is not provided with data, it is filled as 0.
 If it is provided with some values and you don't interpolate (see below), missing values are also filled with 0.
 You should avoid this unless 0 is actually a legitimate value for this input.

-Comparison series are filled with nan (non-numbers).
-Missing values in observation series are ignored when e.g. computing goodness-of-fit stats.
+Missing values in comparison series are filled with nan (non-numbers).
+Missing values in observation series are ignored when e.g. computing goodness-of-fit stats, allowing you to only compare at the dates where you have observation data.

 ## Series indexing

 A given input series can either have a single instance, or can be distributed over a tuple of one or more [index sets](../mobius2docs/central_concepts.html#index-sets-and-distributions).
-This can be used e.g. to provide separate meteorological data for different sub-areas of the model domain.
+This can e.g. be used to provide separate meteorological data for different sub-areas of the model domain.

 What index sets you are allowed to distribute a model input series over depends on the components forming the *location* of the series and what index sets they are distributed over in the model.
 Comparison series can be distributed over any combination of index sets that exist in the model.